PaddlePaddle/PaddleOCR/doc/doc_en/PP-OCRv3_introduction_en.md

 | PP-OCRv3 | 62.9% | 15.6 | 331 | 86.64 |

-Test environment:
+Testing environment:
 - CPU: Intel Gold 6148, and MKLDNN acceleration is enabled during CPU inference.

-In addition to updating the recognition model for Chinese, the recognition model for English is also optimized with an increasement of 11% for end-to-end Hmean, which is shown as follows.
+In addition to Chinese scenarios, the recognition model for English is also optimized with an increasement of 11% for end-to-end Hmean, which is shown as follows.

 | Model | Recall |  Precision | Hmean |
 |-----|-----|--------|----|
 | PP-OCR_en | 38.99% | 45.91% | 42.17%  |
 | PP-OCRv3_en | 50.95% | 55.53% | 53.14% |

-At the same time, more than 80 language recognition models that have been supported have been upgraded this time, and the recognition accuracy of the four language families with evaluation sets has increased by more than 5% on average, which is shown as follows.
+At the same time, recognition models for more than 80 language are also upgraded.
+The accuracy of the four language families with evaluation sets is increased by more than 5% on average, which is shown as follows.

 | Model | Latin | Arabic | Japanese | Korean |
 |-----|-----|--------|----| --- |